ulyssesdouglass/wonder-project/_posts/2020-10-7-christian-thought-doubt-and-faith.markdown

 Neitzsche asserted that anyone claiming to have the truth is making a power play.
 He asked the powerful: "Why do you call for love?
 Is it not just a way to keep anyone from revolting against your authority?"
 He asked the powerless: "Why do you call for justice?
 Is it not just a way for you to get on top?"

 I cannot claim to understand all that Nietzsche asserted, but this standard of moral perfection is undeniable.
 What's the true motive behind your actions?
-The entire Bible paints a clear picture that God so loved the world that he gave his only son and invites us the so love him back.
+The entire Bible paints a clear picture that God so loved the world that he gave his only son and invites us to so love him back.
 Is this meaning of life, or has the Bible been cleverly fabricated for an ulterior motive?

 In Ivy Room talking to Biebs, "yes I'm doubting the resurrection of Christ".